Thewbi/spi_sd_card_reader/README.md

 The way to read data from a SD card is to read an entire block.
 To read a block the index of the block to read is sent to the SD card using the CMD 17!
-Once CMD 17 is sent and a positive response byte 0x01 is received, the 512 bytes have to be read from the SD card by sending the dummy byte 0xFF 512 bytes.
+Once CMD 17 is sent and a positive response byte 0x01 is received, the SD card will then produce the bytes from that specific block.
+In order to produces those bytes, you have to poll the card with the 0xFF byte to read the next byte from the block.

+512 bytes have to be read from the SD card by sending the dummy byte 0xFF 512 times.
 For each dummy byte 0xFF, one byte of the block is returned by the SD card.

 Here is a implementation of a block reading function.
 Be aware that this implementation is very inefficient in that